gRanit-/Kata19/README.md

 Manual:

-1. Use GraphInitializer implementations to initialize graph Load dictionary from List with loadDictionary method in BasicGraphInitalizer OR
+1. Use GraphInitializer implementations to initialize graph<br>
+  Load dictionary from List with loadDictionary method in BasicGraphInitalizer <br>
+                                  OR<br>
   Load dictionary from file with loadDictionary method in FileBasedGraphInitializer

   All implementations require alphabet to work.
 You can set up your own with setAlphabet(Set<Character>)